Skip to main content

 You will need a Personal Access Token (PAT) with the appropriate scopes to interact with the Devices API.

-Example Payload Using Postman#
+Example Payload Using Postman

 1. Begin by creating a new GET request in Postman.

-2. Enter the request URL: https://api.smartthings.com/v1/devices/<deviceID> where <deviceID> is the Device ID of the Device you want to retrieve info for.
+2. Enter the request URL: https://api.smartthings.com/v1/devices/<deviceID> where <deviceID> is the device ID of the device you want to retrieve info for.

 3. In the Authorization tab of your GET request in Postman, select Bearer Token as your authorization type.
 Enter your PAT in the Token field.